Starpoint Gemini 3

-Starpoint Gemini 3 is a space combat and role-playing video game developed by LGM Games, currently in early access mode and set for full release later in 2019.
+Starpoint Gemini 3 is a space combat and role-playing video game developed by LGM Games and released on 5 November 2020.
 The game is the third installment in the Starpoint Gemini series and a direct successor to Starpoint Gemini 2.
 Unlike the previous installments, the game focuses on story-driven elements and aerial dogfights (which will introduce full-body NPC characters to interact with for the first time), cockpit view and modular upgrades of the ship.
 The story is written by Darko Macan.
 The game utilizes LGM's proprietary WhaleX game engine.

 Gameplay

 The game is described as an open world, single player RPG, in which the player takes the role of Jonathan Bold, a space adventurer travelling the Gemini system.
 It will add two new planetary systems, apart from the existing Gemini and introduce interiors for the first time.
 The interiors will include bars, industrial halls and night clubs.
 The player's ship will be accompanied by ADAH, a digital consciousness which controls the ship's computer hardware.
 The player will also use a drone for exploration purposes in otherwise inaccessible areas.